Ryan Gomes

-Ryan Anthony Gomes (born September 1, 1982) is an American college basketball coach and former professional player who is currently an assistant coach for the Providence Friars.
+Ryan Anthony Gomes (born September 1, 1982) is an American college basketball coach and former professional player who last served as an assistant coach for the Providence Friars.
 He was named a First Team All-American power forward at Providence College before being selected with the 50th overall pick in the 2005 NBA draft by the Boston Celtics.

 High school career

 Gomes attended Wilby High School, where he was the captain of the basketball team during his final two seasons, averaging 26.9 points, 16 rebounds, 5.0 assists and 3.0 blocks per game.
 Gomes was awarded the Billy Finn Award as the top player in Waterbury, as well as being named Naugatuck Valley League MVP.
 During his high school days, Gomes also pitched on his baseball team where he recorded a .013 ERA.
 He received collegiate scholarship offers from Vanderbilt, Florida and LSU but ultimately chose to attend Providence College.